agektmr/binarize.js/README.md

     +--------+----------------+

 ## Strings
-Strings header will be followed by sequence of characters.
+Strings header will be followed by sequence of characters in Uint16Array.

     ex) hello
      type     byte_length      payload